 Privacy is a huge and growing concern.
 The barrage of personal information easily found by a simple Google search can seem overwhelming.
 If you are required to have a camera equipped ignition interlock device installed in your vehicle by court or Department of Motor Vehicles (DMV) order, you may wonder if you are being constantly monitored by that camera.

 A growing number of monitoring agencies require camera installation in your vehicle as an additional anti-circumvention device.
 Capturing a photo of the person who is providing the breath sample confirms that the vehicle’s driver is also the person blowing into the car breathalyzer.

-But there’s no need to worry.
-An ignition interlock camera only takes pictures at designated times, usually a user is powering up the interlock, taking the test, and starting the vehicle.
-Those photos are downloaded with the other interlock data at the regular monitoring and calibration appointment.
-The images are checked, and if no irregularities are spotted, life goes on.
+So is the camera spying on you?
+An ignition interlock camera only takes pictures at designated times.
+Typically when a user is powering up the interlock, taking the test, and starting the vehicle.
+Those photos are downloaded with the other ignition interlock data at the regular monitoring and calibration appointment.
+The images are checked, and if no irregularities are spotted, all is well.

-So the camera will not capture anything else that you do in your car or truck.
-The ignition interlock has only one purpose: to ensure that the vehicle’s driver is sober while behind the wheel.
+The ultimate answer to the question about the in car camera is that it will not capture anything else that you do in your car or truck.
+The ignition interlock and its camera has only one purpose: to ensure that the vehicle’s driver is sober while behind the wheel.
 Once that job is done, you can enjoy your sober drive, and your privacy.
-You and your secrets will both be safe.